Chris Warren (American football)

 Christopher Collins Warren II (born January 24, 1967) is an American former professional football player who was a running back in the National Football League (NFL) for 11 seasons.
-He played from 1990 to 2000, primarily for the Seattle Seahawks, but also for the Dallas Cowboys and the Philadelphia Eagles.
+He played from 1990 to 2000, primarily for the Seattle Seahawks, but also for the Dallas Cowboys and Philadelphia Eagles.

 Early life

 Born in Silver Spring, Maryland, Warren was raised in the metropolitan Washington, D.C. area and attended Robinson Secondary School in Fairfax, Virginia.
 After an outstanding high school football career with the Rams, he graduated in 1985 and enrolled at the University of Virginia in Charlottesville, but transferred after two years with the Cavaliers and finished at Ferrum College, a Division III school in rural southwestern Virginia.
 He was selected by the Seahawks in the fourth round (89th overall) of the 1990 NFL draft.

 Professional career

 Warren was drafted by the Seahawks in the fourth round of the 1990 NFL Draft.
 Initially seeing action as a kick returner, Warren's breakout season as a professional came in 1992, when he rushed for 1,017 yards.
 He followed that season with three more years with at least 1,000 yards rushing, setting a career-high in 1994 with 1,545 rushing yards.
 In 1995, Warren set another career-best with 15 rushing touchdowns.

 Warren was a three-time selection for Pro Bowl in three consecutive seasons (1993, 1994, & 1995).
 By the end of his stint in Seattle he held the Seahawks' career rushing record, logging 6,706 total rushing yards for the franchise from 1990 to 1997.
 This record was held until 2005 when Shaun Alexander eclipsed the record during his MVP season.

 In 1998 Warren signed with the Dallas Cowboys.
 He served as a kick returner, and a backup to Emmitt Smith.
 His best performance with the team came against the Redskins in week 5 of the 1998 season, when he and Smith both rushed for over 100 yards in the same game, marking the first time in 20 years such a feat was accomplished in Dallas.
 Warren was released after the 1999 season.

 In 2018, Warren was a Pro Football Hall of Fame nominee along with fellow Seahawks running backs Shaun Alexander and Ricky Watters.